MSF-UK/missingmaps-imagery/README.md

 ## How to use

+1. Download GitHub Desktop
-In GitHub Desktop clone the repository and open in explorer:
+2. Clone the repository and open in explorer

-1. Add your TMS to the GitHub folder on your computer
+3. Add your TMS to the GitHub folder on your computer
-2. Open GitHub desktop
+4. Open GitHub desktop
-3. Write in the summary box what you are uploading
+5. Write in the summary box what you are uploading
-2. Click commit to master
+6. Click commit to master
-3. Click push
+7. Click push

 The imagery is now available for any OSM editor under: